Privacy Suite

 How They Interact:

-When you send a transaction, each layer adds privacy at a different stage.
+When you send a transaction, each layer addresses a different observer at a different stage.
 Network encryption protects your traffic from ISPs.
-Ring signatures hide which address sent the transaction.
+Anonymity-set membership hides which address sent the transaction.
 Homomorphic encryption keeps all amounts secret.
-Bulletproofs prove validity without revealing anything.
-Together, they create defense in depth—multiple barriers that protect your privacy even if one layer is compromised.
+Bulletproofs prove validity without revealing the underlying values — and, at the integrity layer, bulletproof soundness is the single cryptographic gate that prevents negative-transfer / wraparound mints.
+The privacy layers and the integrity gate are not "defense in depth" against the same attack; they cover different surfaces.

 Source Code References: